Have you heard about the Mushroom House at Blacks Beach? Here’s everything you need to know.

-We love discovering hidden secrets wherever we live.
-San Diego has been full of them, including a secret sea cave and dangerous surf trail named after a trail in Vietnam.
+We love discovering hidden secrets wherever we live, and San Diego has been full of them, including a secret sea cave and dangerous surf trail named after the famous trail in Vietnam.
 While hiking the Ho Chi Minh Trail, we discovered yet another San Diego secret: the Mushroom House.

-It was last said that the house was owned by UCSD to be used as a place where professors and administrators could take a sabbatical, but it looks mostly empty now.
-It is private property so you can’t enter the house, but we enjoyed taking photos and relaxing on the beach.
+Rumors say UCSD last owned it as a place for professors and administrators to take a sabbatical.
+You can’t enter the house since it’s private property, but we enjoyed taking photos and relaxing on the beach.

-If you’ve explored the beaches in San Diego, you’ll know that Blacks Beach is also known as the nude beach in San Diego.
-If you want to hang with the nudes, they’re usually at the north end of the beach.
-Don’t forget to grab directions to the Mushroom House here and check out our ultimate bucket list of 101 things to do in San Diego!
+If you’ve explored the beaches in San Diego, you’ll know that Blacks Beach is also the nude beach in San Diego.
+If you want to go nude, you can find the nude side at the north end of the beach.

-Have you checked out any abandoned or hidden spots near you?
-Which ones?
+Have you checked out the abandoned Mushroom House or what about any other abandoned spots near you?

 DID YOU ENJOY THIS POST?
 PIN IT FOR LATER

 Esther + Jacob

 Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
 They believe that adventure can be found near and far and hope to inspire others to explore locally.
 They explore a new city in depth every year and currently base themselves in Las Vegas.